KamilaAzul/synergia-photovoltaic/README.md

 ## Credits
 ### Content

+* The map is embedded from [Google Maps](https://www.google.com/maps).
-* The font came from [Google Fonts](https://fonts.google.com/).
+* The icons came from [Font Awesome](https://fontawesome.com/).
-* The code for organizing the Memory Game Page and styling was inspired by an example on  [YouTube tutorial](https://www.youtube.com/watch?v=6ohVH0hQlD8).
-* The Javascript code for the Game Page was inspired by an example on  [YouTube tutorial](https://marina-ferreira.github.io/tutorials/js/memory-game/).
-* The Javascript code for *the shuffle cards function* of the Memory Game was inspired by an example on  [YouTube tutorial](https://www.youtube.com/watch?v=1G6MwIy-7Yc).
+* How to organize galleries [YouTube tutorial](https://www.youtube.com/watch?v=rnhoY5Cdmy0&t=580s).
+* Link how to add a logo and style it [YouTube tutorial](https://www.youtube.com/watch?v=Jkp103YhW7A).
 * The inspiration for the Readme file came from this repository on [GitHub](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md).

 ### Media
 * The photos for the front cards came from [Creative Fabrica](https://www.creativefabrica.com/)
+* The photo on the Main page comes from [Feepick](https://pl.freepik.com/)
-* The photos for the back cards and background comes from [Feepick](https://pl.freepik.com/)
+* The photo on the Contact Us page comes from [Feepick](https://pl.freepik.com/)
+* The photo in the Gallery Page are the original photos from the owner of a Synergia company.

 [Back to top](<#contents>)

 ## Acknowledgements

-The website was completed as a Portfolio Project 2 JavaScript Essentials Project made for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The website was completed as a Portfolio Project 1 made for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).

-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
+I would like to thank all at the Code Institute for their help and support.

 [Back to top](<#contents>)